 In his earlier years, he was much influenced by the lively and fluent technique of Rubens and his pupil, the animal specialist Frans Snyders.
 He even copied a Rubens Sketch of a Deerhunt (Metropolitan Museum of Art, New York).
-Landseer’s ability to depict animals with not only a high level of finish and anatomical accuracy but also subtle anthropomorphic qualities contribute to his renown.
+Landseer’s ability to depict animals not only with a high level of finish and anatomical accuracy but also subtle anthropomorphic qualities contributed to his renown.
 Indeed, he developed a sideline in humorous paintings depicting such subjects as a dog reading the newspaper, which just steer clear of chocolate-box sentimentality.

 Landseer has recently been recognized as an important romantic animal painter.
-His Alpine Mastiffs Reanimating a Distressed Traveller, one of his earliest and most famous paintings, sold at Christie’s London (December 7, 2017) for $817,443 and later was acquired by the National Gallery of Art, Washington, D.C. in December of 2019.
-His iconic Monarch of the Glen was offered by Christie’s London (December 8, 2016) valued in the region of $10,000,000 was privately purchased before the sale by the Scottish National Gallery, Edinburgh.
+His Alpine Mastiffs Reanimating a Distressed Traveller, one of his earliest and most famous paintings was acquired by the National Gallery of Art, Washington, D.C. in December of 2019 while the Monarch of the Glen was privately purchased in 2016 by the Scottish National Gallery, Edinburgh.